 I went to MIT for my undergrad, where I majored in electrical engineering and computer science (6-2, B.S. ’15).
 During my undergraduate years, I did research with Professor Joel Voldman on neural probes, and with Professors Thomas Heldt and George Verghese, where I developed a new way to assess lung function using capnography.
-I am now working on my master’s degree, with Professor Robert Langer and Dr. Giovanni Traverso to build wireless communication and powering systems for ingestible electronics.
+I also completed a Master’s (6-2, M. Eng ’16) with Professor Robert Langer and Dr. Giovanni Traverso to build wireless communication and powering systems for ingestible electronics.

 If you see something wrong, fix it with your hands.
 If you can’t do that, then speak out to correct it.
-If you can’t do that, then know in your heart that it is wrong – that is the very minimum of faith. – Prophet Muhammad (ﷺ)
+If you can’t do that, then know in your heart that it is wrong – that is the very minimum of faith. – Muhammad (ﷺ)